 Mondo Grass Care

-Mondo Grass requires little care, although it does not like frost so plant in frost free areas.
+This is an ornamental grass that requires little care, although it does not like frost so plant in frost free areas.
 All varieties prefer a moist but well drained soil and actually do better in part shade than full sun.

 Best grown in an open free draining loamy soil which allows easy natural root growth and therefore faster establishment of good sized clumps.
 Soil does need to be able to retain some moisture, so prepare well by adding some well rotted compost before planting.